AroLeaf/psithurism/docs/guide/basics.md

 ```

 !!! note
-    Calling a user-defined function treats all its arguments as piped arugments, putting arugments that are actually passed to it before those actually piped to it.
+    Calling a user-defined function treats all its arguments as piped arugments, putting arugments that are actually passed to it before those actually piped to it (it's equivalent to using `(_ | <code>)` inline).

 ## Conditionals